Flexible Solar Panels

 Mobile Applications Of Flexible Solar Panels

 Many people find the light weight and convenience of flexible solar panels extremely useful for anything that has to be on the move, and plenty of people have attached them to boats and caravans.
 Some tradespeople have put them on their trucks to directly power or charge electrical tools and equipment.
-During the day or with the use of batteries, they can replace portable generators and the need to transport fuel, and there are fold out and roll out flexible solar panel systems specifically used for disaster relief efforts.
+During the day or with the use of batteries, they can replace portable generators and the need to transport fuel, and there are fold-out and roll-out flexible solar panel systems specifically used for disaster relief efforts.

-Flexible solar panels may become a common feature on electric cars where they could supply a portion of the vehicle’s energy use, and because of their light weight they could also become widely used on things such as drones and airplanes.
+Flexible solar panels may become a common feature on electric cars where they could supply a portion of the vehicle’s energy use, and because of their light weight they could also become widely used on drones and airplanes.
 Flexible solar modules are being integrated into an increasing number of portable electronic devices.

 The Economics Of Flexible Solar Panels